LujieZ/LujieZ/README.md

 ## Hey, I'm Lujie - **[Learn more about me](https://lujiez.github.io/)** 💖

-Hi, I'm **Lujie Zhao(赵璐洁)**, currently a Software Engineer at Google under GCP Cloud IAM team.
+Hi, I'm **Lujie Zhao(赵璐洁)**, currently a Software Engineer at Google under Cloud Security.
 Early graduated in December 2021 from New York University with Megna cum laude.
 You can also call me Sue. 🥰

 ### What I'm Doing Recently